 DAY 8: Drive via Ait Ben Haddou and over the 2260 m high Atlas pass Tizi N'Tichka to Marrakech

 DAY 9: city tour in Marrakech.

-DAY 10: From Marrakech to Rabat at the Atlantic coast
+DAY 10: From Marrakech to Essaouira at the Atlantic coast

-DAY 12: Drive to Tangier Med and ferry passage to Algeciras, drive to Malaga
+Day 13: A short ride to Tanger Med and ferry passage to Algeciras, drive to Malaga

 Total distance motorcycle 2500 km

 > Flight from Frankfurt (or other destinations) to Malaga/Spain*